Seafood Pasta (Italian Frutti di Mare Recipe)

 Instructions

-4. Warm up the sugo al pomodoro sauce in a saucepan.
+• Warm up the sugo al pomodoro sauce in a saucepan.
 Pour the sauce over the seafood and toss gently.
-Set aside.
+Let it simmer for about 10-15 minutes on low heat.

 You May Also Like